Course Outline

 • Understanding Crisis Management

-• Effective Crisis Management Strategies
+• Strategies for Effective Crisis Management

-• The Rationale of a Crisis Manager
+• The Role and Rationale of a Crisis Manager

 • Roles and Responsibilities of Crisis Managers in Preventive Measures

-• Evaluating Risks and Vulnerabilities; Considering Worst-Case Scenarios
+• Evaluating Risks and Vulnerabilities: Considering Worst-Case Scenarios

-• Determining Key Decision-Makers in Crisis Situations
+• Determining Key Decision-Makers for Crisis Response

 Day 7:

-• Ownership of the Mitigation Process
+• Ownership of Mitigation Processes

-• Developing and Implementing Emergency Plans
+• Developing and Implementing Comprehensive Emergency Plans

-• A Twelve-Point Checklist for Comprehensive Planning
+• A Twelve-Point Checklist for the Entire Planning Process

-• Mutual Aid Agreements
+• Establishing Mutual Aid Agreements

-• Company-Wide Strategic Contingency Plans
+• Creating Company-Wide Strategic Contingency Plans

 • Service and Departmental Emergency Plans